-Whether you’re certified in first aid, CPR or are a newly qualified first responder, it is vital that you understand the right depth of chest compressions.
+Whether you’re certified in first aid, compression-only CPR, or are a newly qualified first responder, it is vital that you understand the right depth of chest compressions per minute.

-The process of CPR on the human heart
+The Process of CPR on the Human Heart

-Authorities confirm that the advised speed is 100 – 120 compressions every 60 seconds.
+Authorities confirm that to give high-quality CPR, guidelines advise giving chest compressions at a rate of 100 to 120 compressions every 60 seconds.
 You could have a bystander time you with a stopwatch to maintain accuracy or even use some music to keep the right CPR rhythm!